- Some of the best profits are made on homes that have deteriorated below neighbourhood standards and can be inexpensively refurbished.

 - For the best returns on a prospective fixer-upper, look for a safe suburb with reasonably high property values.

-Where most homebuyers want to purchase a home in mint condition (just turn the key and move straight in), the savvy bargain hunter who wants to make a tidy profit when selling will consider buying a “fixer-upper”.
+Where most homebuyers want to purchase a home in mint condition (just turn the key and move straight in), the savvy bargain hunter who wants to make a tidy profit will consider buying a “fixer-upper”.